4cecoder/business/battle.md

-# The Art of Pure Strategy: Unleashing Your Tactical Brilliance 🎯♟️
+# The Art of Pure Strategy: Battles 🤺🥷⚔️

-Welcome to the mission briefing.
-We're embarking on a journey into the realm of pure strategy.
-Prepare to unlock your tactical brilliance and ascend to the pinnacle of strategic mastery.

 ## ⚔️ Lesson 4: Lessons from Historic Battles